You are $75 away from free shipping

 Next up: exfoliation.
 Either a mechanical exfoliant or chemical exfoliant will be used to remove dead skin cells.
 If your aesthetician opts for a mechanical exfoliant, they’ll likey massage a gentle face scrub over your skin.
 A chemical exfoliant, on the other hand, may come in the form of a serum or toner.

-The step you’ve finally been waiting for: blackhead extraction!
-Your esthetician will use sterile instruments to remove blackheads from your skin.
+Finally, the step you’ve been waiting for: blackhead extraction.
+Your aesthetician will use sterile instruments to remove blackheads from your skin.
 This process may be a bit uncomfortable, but it shouldn’t be too painful.

 After removing your blackheads, your aesthetician will gently massage your face to stimulate your skin and facial muscles.
 And no, you don’t want to skip this part—facial massages feel amazing!